brendankellyODG/opendatagroup.github.io/Knowledge Center/Tutorials/Tensorflow LSTM/index.md

 from the save file (it is already restored and opened in the `begin` method), but is otherwise identical.

-Finally, the `action` method is the hook that the FastScore engine uses to produce scores.
+Finally, the `action` method is the hook that the ModelOp Center engine uses to produce scores.
 It will take as input a closing price, and produce as output the prediction for the next day's closing price.